 OHCA Cesarean Section Quality Initiative

-- Beginning in January 2011 and continuing over the subsequent 8 months through August 2011, every contracted OHCA in-state provider & hospital that performed a minimum of 2 SoonerCare deliveries per a month received a letter with their primary C-section rate and total C-section rate every month.
-After August, 2011, rates have been reported quarterly.
+Beginning in January 2011, every contracted hospital and physician that performs a minimum of 25 SoonerCare deliveries during a SFY receives a letter with their primary C-section rate and total C-section rate.
 The rates are computed as follows:

-- Primary C/S rate = Primary c-sections divided by the sum of primary c-sections + vaginal deliveries
+- Primary C-Section Rate = Primary C-sections divided by the sum of primary c-sections + vaginal deliveries

-- Total C/S rate = All c-sections divided by all deliveries
+- Total C-Section Rate = All C-sections divided by all deliveries

 - Exclusions = Assistant surgeons and VBACs